Toyota Avanza: Mexico

+Peru

+The third generation Toyota Avanza was launched in Peru in June 2022, with 4 variants available, powered by a 1.5-litre 2NR-VE engine, options between a 5-speed manual or CVT.

+Costa Rica

+For the Costa Rica market, Avanza was launched on 26 July 2022, it is offered solely in High Line trim, powered by a 1.5-litre 2NR-VE engine, with CVT as standard.

 Toyota Veloz

 The Veloz flagship grade level from the previous generation Avanza for some markets was spun off into a separate nameplate as the Toyota Veloz, which is marketed as an upscale alternative to the Avanza.
 The front fascia has been redesigned to distinguish itself from the Avanza, gaining a redesigned bumper, front hood, front and rear quarter panels, and the addition of faux roof rails, creating a crossover-inspired look.
 The rear end is differentiated by the integrated taillight design and a distinct bumper design.
 It is wider by 20 mm compared to the Avanza due to the inclusion of aero kits and side claddings.
-The model is also equipped with rear disc brakes, an electronic parking brake, a digital instrument cluster with 7-inch information display, along with other equipment.
+The model is also equipped with rear disc brakes, an electronic parking brake with brake hold, wireless charging pad, blue ambient lighting, a digital instrument cluster with 7-inch information display, along with other equipment.
 The 1.5-litre 2NR-VE engine is standard.

 First assembled at the Toyota Motor Manufacturing Indonesia Plant 2 in Karawang, West Java, separated from the Avanza, it has also been assembled by Perodua in Rawang, Selangor, Malaysia since 2022 to be sold locally and in Vietnam since November 2022 alongside the Avanza Premio.